 Condition 21: Along the frontage of the existing portion of Landaggard Drive NW adjacent to the subject property, construct a three-quarter street boundary street improvement to local street standards as specified in the City Street Design Standards and consistent with the provisions in SRC Chapter 803.
-If City Council does not approve the requested

-Transportation System Plan Amendment (22-121104-GP), the boundary street improvement shall be constructed to "Collector Street B" standards as specified in the City Street Design Standards and consistent with the provisions in SRC Chapter 803.
+If City Council does not approve the requested Transportation System Plan Amendment (22-121104-GP), the boundary street improvement shall be constructed to "Collector Street B" standards as specified in the City Street Design Standards to "Street Design Standards and consistent with the provisions in SRC Chapter 803.
+If City Street Design Standards as specified to "Collector Street B" standards as specified in the City Street Design Standards and consistent with the provisions in SRC Chapter 803.

 Pursuant to SRC 803.035(a) local streets shall be extended to adjoining undeveloped properties for eventual connection with the existing street system.
 The applicant's tentative plan shows "Street C" which stubs to neighboring property for an eventual connection to Doaks Ferry Road NW.
 This stub is required in order to provide for the 600-foot block spacing required under SRC 803.030(a).
-The applicant's location of proposed "Street C" conflicts with an existing dwelling and accessory structure located on Polk County Tax Lot No. 073W17B00300 (2217 Doaks Ferry Road NW) while there is undeveloped property northly that the street can be stubbed to (Polk County Tax lot No. 073W17B00200).
+The applicant's location of proposed "Street C" conflicts with an existing dwelling and accessory structure located on Polk County Tax Lot No. 073W17B00300 (2217 Doaks Ferry Road NW) while there is undeveloped property northerly that the street can be stubbed to (Polk County Tax lot No. 073W17B00200).
 Staff recommends the proposed street stub be moved to the north to avoid conflicts with the existing structures as shown in Exhibit a.
 However, there are two significant trees designated for preservation at the northeast corner of the development, one 24-inch and one 30-inch Oak tree.
 Because of the street realignment required for "Street C", these trees shall be evaluated for removal with the Variance request below in Section 13.